arooj-ilyas/100-days-of-code/log.md

 **Today's Progress:** Meet the Teams 🤝

 **Thoughts:** The 4 week project commenses!
 Today we met our teams, got to know one another and made a team manifesto.
 We were given a brief to "create a solution to a real life problem".
 After reading the brief, we started with brainstorming problems that we have all encountered rather than ideas of apps.
 From there, we moved onto solutions to the problems, then rated the product market fit, feasability, usability and viability out of 5 for each idea.
-We had to use dot voting throughout the day to come to a decision on team name and which ideas to take through to dreamer, realist and critic room.
-We ended up with a tie between two ideas we all liked, so we took them both through to disney ideation.

 **Progress:**

+- Used dot voting throughout the day to come to a decision on team name and which ideas to take through to dreamer, realist and critic room.
+- Tie between two ideas we all liked, so we took them both through to disney ideation.

-- Created a Google Docs where we all contributed to create a team manifesto ➡️ https://docs.google.com/document/d/173oe0PoPwspKAp0uZScBkR_JnKM-0UhHes3qHhXdSqI/edit
+* Created a Google Docs where we all contributed to create a team manifesto ➡️ https://docs.google.com/document/d/173oe0PoPwspKAp0uZScBkR_JnKM-0UhHes3qHhXdSqI/edit
-- Created a Trello board for the week ➡️ https://trello.com/b/1ynRQExY/week-1-sprint-1-planning Decided that the best way to break down the sprints would be to complete weekly sprints, and each week create a new Trello board with the week's backlog, goals, stretch goals and assign members to each ticket.
+* Created a Trello board for the week ➡️ https://trello.com/b/1ynRQExY/week-1-sprint-1-planning Decided that the best way to break down the sprints would be to complete weekly sprints, and each week create a new Trello board with the week's backlog, goals, stretch goals and assign members to each ticket.
 This would also be a mutual space for the team where we can do daily standups and retros to reflect on the day, how many goals we reach and if we are ahead or behind schedule.

 ![](2023-03-17-17-40-28.png)